Epstein didn't kill himself

-The accusations of murder associated with "Epstein didn't kill himself" are typically levied against people who the speaker dislikes or disagrees with politically.
-In radical right-wing and Republican circles, the most prominent theory holds that the killing was arranged by former United States senator and secretary of state Hillary Clinton.
-In leftist and Democratic circles, the theories almost universally accuse 45th and 47th president of the United States, Donald Trump.
-The accusations levied against Trump are inspired, in part, by his personal relationship with Epstein, while the accusations against Clinton typically connect her to Epstein by way of her husband, ex-president Bill Clinton, and his relationship to Epstein.
+The accusations of murder associated with "Epstein didn't kill himself" are typically levied against people whom the speaker dislikes or disagrees with politically.
+In radical right-wing and Republican circles, the most prominent theory holds that the killing was arranged by former United States senator and Secretary of State Hillary Clinton.
+In leftist and Democratic circles, the theories predominately accuse Donald Trump, who was the sitting US President at the time of Epstein's death.
+The accusations levied against Trump are usually drawn from his personal relationship with Epstein, while the accusations against Clinton typically connect her to Epstein by way of her husband, former president Bill Clinton, and his relationship to Epstein.
 Yet more theories also hold that all three — both Clintons and Trump — are culpable in some way.

 The phrase "Epstein didn't kill himself" is often inserted into unexpected contexts or at the end of a social media post as a non sequitur.
 The meme has appeared at multiple televised sports games in the form of signs and painted bodies.
 Several people have also randomly interjected the phrase at the end of interviews.